in

 Frequently asked questions

-What are the best places in South America for solo female travellers?
+What are the best places in South America for solo female travelers?

-The best places in South America for solo female travellers are:
+The best places in South America for solo female travelers are: